ergochat/ergo/README.md

 oragono run
 ```

+### How to register a channel

+    Register your account with /quote ACC REGISTER <username> * passphrase :<password>
+    Join the channel with /join #channel
+    Register the channel with /privmsg ChanServ REGISTER #channel

 <!--# Web interface

 Oragono also includes a web interface, which works with the REST API to provide a way to manage user accounts and bans.